esotericfoundation/pycrypts/docs/README.md

 [![Project status: unfinished][status]][root]

-A PyGame adventure featuring a sprawling underground dungeon filled with enemies and loot.
+A pygame adventure featuring a sprawling underground dungeon filled with enemies and loot.

 ## Information